 Brew too much kombucha?
 Check out these 8 non-traditional uses for kombucha.

 1. Make a batch of tea.
-Boil 4 cups water with 3 tbsp. of loose-leaf black tea in a reusable tea bag.
+Boil 4 cups water with 6-8 organic black tea bags.
 Let the tea cool down for 10 minutes.
 Remove the tea bag.